 An organized set of constituents pursuing a common political agenda of change through collective action.

 How does SheDecides define 'bodily autonomy'?

-Bodily autonomy means that we decide what we do with our bodies, and what does or does not happen to our bodies.
-When we have bodily autonomy, we have the power and freedom to make decisions about our wellbeing, our relationships and our futures; and we are supported to fulfil those decisions.
+We decide what we do with our bodies, and what does or does not happen to our bodies.
+When we have bodily autonomy, we have the power and freedom to make decisions about our wellbeing; our relationships and our futures; and we are supported to fulfill those decisions.

 What is a 25x25 young leader?
 What is their role in the SheDecides Movement?

 SheDecides 25x25 were two groups of 25 young people from across the world.
 They each engaged in key high-level moments for bodily autonomy.
 This was aligned to SheDecides Strategy 2019 - 2021.

 The first cohort - The Generation of Change - participated in the ICPD+25/Nairobi Summit discussions.